Trump administration gives schools a deadline to end DEI programs or risk losing federal money

 “Creating a sense of risk around doing work that might promote diverse and welcoming campuses is much more of the goal than a clear statement of existing law,” said Jonathan Fansmith, senior vice president of government relations at the American Council on Education, an association of college presidents.

 The memo is an extension of President Donald Trump's executive order banning diversity, equity and inclusion programs.
-It essentially reflects a change in the federal government's interpretation of antidiscrimination laws.
+It reflects a change in the federal government's interpretation of antidiscrimination laws.
 As legal justification, it cites the 2023 Supreme Court decision barring race as a factor in college admissions.
-Although the ruling applied only to admissions, the memo says it "applies more broadly."

 “Put simply, educational institutions may neither separate or segregate students based on race, nor distribute benefits or burdens based on race,” it said.